 Condo AGM / Management

-As soon as you own a condo unit, you are required to contribute maintenance fees that form the management committee’s budget for works and upkeep to communal areas and facilities.
-These fees range from SGD $500 through to SGD $1,000 per month.
+As soon as you own a condo unit, you are required to contribute maintenance fees that form the management committee’s budget for works and upkeep of communal areas and facilities.
+These fees range from SG$500 through to SG$1,000 per month.

 The same applies to decorating.
 How swish do you want your new home to be?
 Decorators in Singapore are cheap in comparison to most countries.
-It is best to ask around for a recommended decorator as quality of works varies enormously.
+It is best to ask around for a recommended decorator as the quality of work varies enormously.

 It is also possible to secure a renovation loan in addition to your purchase loan.
-This is limited to 6 months of your income or SGD $30,000, with interest rates ranging from 3% to 5% per annum.
+This is limited to 6 months of your income or SG$30,000, with interest rates ranging from 3% to 5% per annum.

 I recommend setting aside an annual budget for maintenance.
-It is amazing how even the most well-presented condo can throw up problems in the plumbing or electrics.
+It is amazing how even the most well-presented condo can throw up problems with the plumbing or electrics.
 Again, use a recommended contractor.